 The City offers a Reach Your Peak voluntary, wellness program to all employees enrolled in the medical plan to promote health or prevent disease.
 Employees can earn $300 for participating in the wellness program’s activities, such as completing a well-being assessment, participating in biometric health screening, health coaching sessions, wellness activities and challenges.

 UCCS Wellness Programs

-All benefit-eligible City employees can also participate in the UCCS wellness program and mix and match up to four programs at no cost, including personal training, group fitness sessions, cooking classes and wellness workshops.
+All benefit-eligible City employees can also participate in the UCCS wellness program and mix and match up to four programs at no cost – personal training or cooking classes.
+Spouses may also participate in these offerings.
+In addition, employees may participate in group fitness classes and wellness workshops.

 The City also works with local gyms to provide discounted memberships for City employees and family members.

 Chronic Condition Management

 Having a chronic condition can make your everyday life more challenging, but by working with one of AmeriBen’s Registered Nurse Health Coaches you can begin to take control of your chronic health conditions.
 This program is completely confidential and provided to you at no additional cost to those enrolled on the medical plan.
 Health conditions covered: asthma, coronary artery disease, chronic obstructive pulmonary disease (COPD), diabetes, gastroesphageal reflux disease (GERD), hypertension.

 Tobacco Cessation Programs